FAQs about Performance Navigator

 Will this product hurt the performance of my IBM i®?

 Glad you asked...
-Performance Navigator uses exactly the same input as PM for Power, Collection Services.
-Performance Navigator simply analyzes the data nightly and updates the history files on your system.
-The big difference is in the analysis and production of the dat.
+Performance Navigator uses exactly the same input as PM for PDI, the Collection Services.
+Performance Navigator simply analyzes the data nightly, reduces it, and updates the history files on your system.
+The big difference is in the analysis and production of the data that can span for weeks, months, or even years.
 Besides the over 1000 graphs and reports, Performance Navigator's exclusive What-If function helps customers with server consolidation and upgrades.

 What are the specs for the Windows PC to run Performance Navigator?

-You need a Windows 98/NT/XP/Vista/7/8/10 PC with a minimum of 40 MB of free hard disk space.
-In addition, you need an ODBC connection with the IBM i (for example CA/400).
+You need a Windows 98/NT/XP/Vista/7/8/10/11 PC with a minimum of 40 MB of free hard disk space.
+In addition, you need an ODBC connection with the IBM i (for example, using the ODBC driver on the ACS Application Package).

-You can run Performance Navigator as often as you like.
-However, the historical data collection process is updated once a day.
-The more likely condition is that if you have a recurring period where performance is a regular problem, like end-of-day, or end-of-month, or during long backups, you may want to use the analytical capabilities of Performance Navigator to "drill down" into those specific times to "put your system under a magnifying glass".
+You can run Performance Navigator as often as you like, using its GUI.
+However, the historical data collection process is updated once a day as a scheduled task.
+The more likely condition is that if you have a recurring period where performance is a regular problem, like end-of-day, or end-of-month, or during long backups, you may want to use the analytical capabilities of Performance Navigator to "drill down" into those specific times to "put your system under a magnifying glass" using the GUI.

 How do I uninstall PN/400?